Tridentu/ZSHRoot/README.md

 ## What is this?

 ZSHRoot is a Zsh environment that is based on Oh My Zsh.
 However, it is light than OMZ because it loads plugins only on demand.

+ZSHRoot also makes using the terminal (let alone zsh itself) easier by adding aliases and necessary tools for everydays tasks in the terminal.